 North Carolina drivers of all ages are eligible to complete defensive driving courses and receive an auto insurance discount.
 However, keep in mind that many insurance companies only offer defensive driving course discounts to elderly or teen drivers.
 Additionally, your level of discount will depend on the individual insurance company.
-It's essential that you contact your insurance company to verify eligibility as well as the amount of discount available before enrolling in a defensive driving course for insurance rate reduction.
+It’s essential that you contact your insurance company to verify eligibility and the amount of discount available before enrolling in a defensive driving course for an insurance rate reduction.

 Insurance Defensive Driving Courses Available in North Carolina

 North Carolina defensive driving courses for insurance discounts are available alongside defensive driving courses for traffic violators.
 This curriculum includes the same safety information that those with traffic citations learn.
 Defensive driving courses in North Carolina typically include: